stock2shop/website/content/help/how-to/products/_index.md

 ### managing products
-There are various ways to get products into..... etc etc If you need to [bulk import](/help/how-to/products-import/ "importing products into Stock2Shop")
+There are various ways to get products into..... etc etc If you need to [bulk import](/help/how-to/products/import "importing products into Stock2Shop")

 ### enriching product
 and so on...

+Import
+Add
+Edit
+etc